The continuum limit of the Poland-Scheraga DNA denaturation model: Introduction

-It is a peculiarity of the PS model that all interactions take place at matching length variables.
+The nonlinear parts with coupling constant $\lambda$ describe denaturation of a double strand $\psi$ to two single strands $\varphi$ and the reverse process.
+In the lattice version of the model, $\lambda$ is the weight with which conformations in which three endpoints coincide actually combine to a vertex.
+It is a peculiarity of the PS model that all interactions take place at identical length variables.
 The first line of (\ref{eq:Act}) accordingly is local in $s$, and the length variable could also be interpreted as time.
-The direction implied by $s$ enforces pairs of fields, polymer sources ($\tilde{\varphi},\tilde{\psi}$) and a polymer sinks ($\varphi,\psi$).
 The action (\ref{eq:Act}) with $u=0$ resembles that of directed percolation, and formally also is a model of critical dynamics~\cite{HH77}.
-It suggests itself to interpret the model as a reaction-diffusion process of two types of diffusing particles, with reaction formulas $P\rightarrow2F$ and $2F\rightarrow P$.
-However, such a process generates additional marginal and relevant terms.
+One might attempt to interpret the PS model as a reaction-diffusion process of two types of diffusing particles, with reaction formulas $P\rightarrow2F$ and $2F\rightarrow P$.
+However, such a process generates additional marginal and relevant terms~\cite{Pelity_1985}.

-The nonlinear parts with coupling constant $u$ describe the excluded volume effect, are nonlocal in $s$ and not part of the standard PS model.
+The nonlinear parts with coupling constant $u$ describe the excluded-volume effect, are nonlocal in $s$ and not part of the standard PS model.
+The length integrals mean that two strands interact in the same way for any combination of length variables.